gordey777/hobbyland/wordpress/wp-content/plugins/wp-all-import/readme.txt

 4. Manage imports.

 == Changelog ==

+= 3.3.8 =
+* improvement: 'Force Stream Reader' setting
+* improvement: new filter 'wp_all_import_auto_create_csv_headers'
+* improvement: new filter 'wp_all_import_is_base64_images_allowed'
+* improvement: new filter 'wp_all_import_set_post_terms' to leave a specific category alone when a post is being updated
+* bug fix: nodes navigation for xpath like /news/item
+* bug fix: frozen import template screen for cyrillic XML feeds
+* bug fix: conflict between taxonomies & user import
+* bug fix: creating users with the same email
+* bug fix: enable keep line breaks option by default
+* bug fix: composer namespace conflict
+* bug fix: images preview when wp is in subdirectory
+* bug fix: 'Instead of deletion, set Custom Field' option for users import

 = 3.3.7 =
 * added new option 'Use StreamReader instead of XMLReader to parse import file' to fix issue with libxml 2.9.3